Chevron Acquisitions & Mergers

 © History Oasis

-As Chevron began pivoting towards renewable energies in the 2020s, it significantly boosted its holdings in the biofuels industry through acquiring Renewable Energy Group (REG) in 2022 for $3.15 billion.
+As Chevron began pivoting towards renewable energies in the 2020s, it boosted its holdings in the biofuels industry by acquiring Renewable Energy Group (REG) in 2022 for $3.15 billion.

-While dwarfed by Chevron’s traditional oil and gas operations, the addition of REG’s biofuel manufacturing and distribution network marked an important step for Chevron diversifying into lower-carbon energy sources.
+REG’s biofuel manufacturing and distribution network helped Chevron to diversify into lower-carbon energy sources.

 HESS CORPORATION